Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part I by Brian Joseph Johns

 Father Elias Wilsen

-Nelony's eyes watered and tears streamed from the corners of her eyes.
+Nelony's eyes watered and tears streamed from their corners.
 She sat quietly for a moment and tried to comprehend the weight of this implication but found it was far beyond her ability to do so.
 Instead she bore pain and scorn and her stinging tears only fueled her to further explore her already tumultuous emotions.

 She paused again considering the last moments of each of those victims and the sense of fear they must have experienced in the hands of the ignorance and hatred of those who'd taken those lives.
 All in the name of what is just? she thought to herself.
 Her scorn found her once again and her early morning calm had become an early afternoon storm.
 When she'd taken in enough of the senseless cruelty, she put the chest and its contents high up in a cupboard.
 She'd read the rest when she was ready though that day would come soon, her calm would not be in her company.